Be prepared for summer with your dog!

 Please note!
 You should never leave your dog in a car in warm weather, even when the car is parked in the shade!
 In outside temperatures of 24°C, the temperature inside the car can get up to 34°C within 10 minutes.
 Leaving a window open will barely result in any airflow in a stationary car, and will therefore provide little to no relief from the heat.
-Additional cooling products such as the Aqua Coolkeeper (see below), are not sufficient for protecting your dog from overheating in a hot car!
+Additional cooling products like cooling vests, are not sufficient for protecting your dog from overheating in a hot car!

 Keep it cool...

 It is a pleasure to see your cherished dog stretched out and sunbathing on the lawn!
 But don't forget that dogs don't sweat like humans.
 They mainly cool down through evaporation, by panting and through the pads of their feet.
 That is why it is essential that dogs get a chance to freshen up in other ways.
 Fresh drinking water (not too cold) is a must, as well as access to places in the shade.
 Mainly in dogs with a short snout and in dogs with heart or lung problems, it is important to prevent them from panting too heavily to maintain their body temperature.
 This is a major strain on these animals.
 There are various products available to cool down your dog, we have listed the most popular products to cool your dog below:

 Enjoying the sunshine